Kentico/xperience-by-kentico-crm/README.md

 ## Quick Start

-1. Fill CRM (Dynamics/SalesForce) settings (in CMS or appsettings.json)
+1. Fill CRM (Dynamics/Salesforce) settings in appsettings.json
 2. Register services and setup form-lead mapping
-3. Start to use
+3. Start using it

 ### CRM settings

 There are 2 options how to fill settings:

+- Use application settings: [appsettings.json](./docs/Usage-Guide.md#crm-settings) (API config is recommended to have in [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows))
 - Use CMS settings: CRM integration settings category is created after first run.
+It is primarily for testing and demo purposes and we do not recommend it due to low security standards.
   This is primary option when you don't specify IConfiguration section during services registration.
-- Use application settings: [appsettings.json](./docs/Usage-Guide.md#crm-settings) (API config is recommended to have in [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows))

 ### Forms data - Leads integration